Here’s the basics on Public Liability Insurance

 Face the unexpected with more confidence

 Whatever type of business you're in, unexpected events do happen.
 Imagine that you were taken to court by a customer or member of the public, and had to make compensation payments.
-Without sufficient financial resources to handle this sort of challenge, your business might struggle.
+Your business might not have the finances to handle this sort of challenge and could struggle.

 Protect your business from costly legal issues

-Examples of this would not only include someone who is injured while visiting your workplace, but also due to a accident in their own home or elsewhere involving one of your employees.
-So even if you don't have your own business premises, you could still benefit from Public Liability insurance.
+Examples of this would not only include someone who is injured while visiting your workplace, but also if they had an accident in their own home or elsewhere involving one of your employees.
+So even if you don't have your own business premises, you could still benefit from Public Liability Insurance.

 Do I need Public Liability Insurance and is it a legal requirement?